Stichting Fly Aware advises taking the following precautions when you’re flying:

 Extra Vitamin C

-When to wear?
+When to Wear the Mask

-“SEAT BELT on ==> Mask on”
+“SEAT BELT on ==> Mask on.”

 Insecticide Spraying Before Arrival: In some destinations, flight crew may use insecticides to spray the cabin before arrival.
 While this is legally required in certain countries and is often claimed to be harmless, these are actually highly toxic substances.
 Always wear your mask when this occurs; it provides effective protection against inhaling these chemicals.

 When You Smell Unusual Odors: If you detect any “strange” odors (e.g., “dirty socks” or “wet dog”), it’s advisable to wear your mask.You can order your Cambridge “Sky Mask” through this link.

 Due to COVID-19 regulations, you are required to wear a face mask or covering continuously on board a passenger aircraft.
 Typically, these masks have minimal specific requirements and can even be self-made.
 Such simple masks provide limited protection against the coronavirus and other airborne contaminants on board.
 Fly Aware Foundation strongly recommends using the Sky Mask for enhanced protection.

 Some airlines may object to the use of the Sky Mask because it features an Outflow Valve, a valve that opens when you exhale to improve comfort by reducing breathing resistance and improving heat and moisture removal.
 However, this design means your exhaled air is not filtered.
 Fly Aware recommends using the Sky Mask and, if necessary, layering it with a simple (potentially self-made) mask on top to ensure effective protection, comfort, and reassurance for those around you.